aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

     Signed-off-by: Jane Doe <developer@example.com>

-Please try to write a good commit message, see `good commit message wiki <https://aboutcode.readthedocs.io/en/latest/contributing/writing_good_commit_messages.html>`_ for details.
-In particular use, the imperative for your commit subject: think that you are giving an order to the codebase to update itself.
+Please try to write a good commit message, see `good commit message wiki
+<https://aboutcode.readthedocs.io/en/latest/contributing/writing_good_commit_messages.html>`_ for details.
+In particular use the imperative for your commit subject: think that you are giving an order to the codebase to update itself.

 Feature requests and feedback